rorymcginnis1/HumanPoseEstimation/README.md

 Prerequisites:

-you must have nump cv2 mediapipe bpy and math installed for this program to run
+you must have nump cv2 mediapipe bpy and math installed for this program to run.

-You can copy the HumanPoseEstimation.py script and paste it in the terminal in riggedblend.blend, and it will run according to your movements
+Must open blender through the terminal (if on mac go to applications, hold control click on blender, go to Show Package Contents, then to Contents/MacOS and finally select Blender)

+The open the riggedblended.blend from this repo.

+For most accurate results your full body must be in the camera frame.